-A comprehensive guide to Lakeland’s extraordinary parks
+Head outside with a guide to Lakeland’s parks

-We’re highlighting the top parks that Lakeland has to offer — complete with splash pads, playgrounds, WiFi, walking trails and even a few dog-friendly spots.
+We’re highlighting the top parks that Lakeland has to offer — complete with splash pads, playgrounds, WiFi, walking trails, and even a few dog-friendly spots.

 The brick and iron entrance to Munn Park frames a group of people walking beneath a tree with a bright pink trunk.